All Episodes

 I think then Hillary, of course, uses it, and her campaign knows it's not verified.

-Yeah, and and it's not just her, Sean.
+Yeah, and it's not just her, Sean.

-And when we talk about the two surface reasons for why they did what they did, we talk about, okay, safeguarding Hillary Clinton from prosecution, and of course derailing the candidacy and presidency of Donald Trump.
+And when we talk about the two surface reasons for why they did what they did, we talk about, okay, safeguarding Hillary Clinton from prosecution and, of course, derailing the candidacy and presidency of Donald Trump.

-But there's something else, there's something much bigger going on here.
+There's something much bigger going on here.

-They were never going to allow all of those gains, the f the eight years of Obama to be reversed by Donald Trump, no less, who of course they hate and wanted to derail for that reason, but because they need to preserve the big leftist movement that had so many achievements under Barack Obama, that's why they acted this way.
+They were never going to allow all of those gains of the eight years of Obama to be reversed by Donald Trump, no less, who, of course, they hate and wanted to derail for that reason.

-They needed to use all means necessary to protect Hillary, who of course was joined at the hip to Donald Trump over Benghazi and and the passing of classified information over her unsecured server, they were both doing that.
+They needed to use all means necessary to protect Hillary, who, of course, was joined at the hip to Donald Trump over Benghazi and the passing of classified information over her unsecured server.

-Because they are out to preserve something much bigger.
+And of course they had to try to stop Trump because they are out to preserve something much bigger.

-And it's bigger than Obama and it's bigger than Hillary, but they are all that they have moved illegal mountains in order to preserve that.
+But they are all, they have moved illegal mountains in order to preserve that.

 That is the bigger goal.